Common questions about Make Works

-Make Works are factory ﬁnders, on a mission to make local manufacturing accessible and inspiring.
+Make Works are factory ﬁnders, on a mission to make local manufacturing accessible.
 Think of it like a public library.
 An open resource that lets you discover the relevant skilled people, places, tools and materials that allow you to manufacture, make or repair closer to you.
 Learn more here.

 The platform allows individuals and companies to find and get in touch directly with the factories, makers, material suppliers and workshop facilities we have visited, filmed and photographed in their local area.
 Learn about How Make Works Works here